Image to Base64 Converter

 Ready-to-Use Code

-Get Base64 string, HTML img tag, and CSS background-image code all formatted and ready to paste into your projects.
+Get Base64 string, HTML img tag, and CSS background-image code ready to paste into your projects.

 One-Click Copy